How Alcohol Affects the Brain: Now and Later

 • Recovery Is an Active Process: You can support your brain's healing by setting clear drinking goals, prioritizing healthy habits like quality sleep and nutrition, and seeking professional guidance when you need it.

-How Does Alcohol Affect Your Brain Right Now?
+What Alcohol Does to Your Brain Right Now

 Ever wonder what’s actually happening in your head after a drink or two?
 Alcohol is a central nervous system depressant, which is a clinical way of saying it slows things down—a lot.
 From your reaction time to your ability to form a sentence, the effects can be felt almost immediately.
 Let's break down what's going on in your brain in the short term when you drink.